In Honour of the Bicentennial of the Abolition of the Atlantic Slave Trade

-Weaving history and personal family struggles contained within his book, The Road That Led To Somewhere (Windsor,1980), Bryan will connect the significance of the Transatlantic Slave Trade to the Underground Railroad Freedom Movement and our world today.
+Weaving history and personal family struggles contained within his book, The Road That Led To Somewhere (Windsor,1980), Dr. Walls will connect the significance of the Transatlantic Slave Trade to the Underground Railroad Freedom Movement and our world today.

 Grant funding from the Ontario Ministry of Citizenship and Immigration has made it possible to mount on the Web the papers delivered at this important conference.

 Included are lesson plans and suggestions for incorporating the results of this cutting edge research into elementary, middle and secondary school curricula.
 These lesson plans meet educational standards and curriculum guidelines for social studies and history education in the Province of Ontario.
 They are designed for Grades 3, 7 and 11/12.